 Guatemala is one of the most well-known countries of Central America with it’s stunning culture and a simple but hearty traditional cuisine.
 Guatemalan food at its core centres around the primary ingredients of rice, corn, tortillas, cheese, port, chicken, beans, or beef.

 The single most common ingredient in Guatemalan cooking is corn.
-With strong ties to the Maya culture and a glimpse in the Spanish traditions, the Guatemalan foods will leave you yearning for more and more until you need to lie down for a while!
+With strong ties to the Maya culture and a glimpse in the Spanish traditions, these Guatemalan dishes are steeped in history and cultural identity.

-Here we take a look at some of the most delicious, traditional, authentic Guatemalan dishes eaten by locals.
-Every exquisite dish on this list was hand-picked by us from our foodie travels through Guatemala, every food mentioned here is widely available.
-However we will also add links to our favorite recipes for each dish so that you can try making them at home.
+We take a look at some of the most delicious, traditional and truly authentic Guatemalan dishes eaten by locals.
+Every exquisite dish on this list was hand-picked by us from our foodie travels through Guatemala.
+You will also find links to our favorite recipes for each dish so that you can try making them at home.

-So without further ado, here are the most delicious foods of Guatemala you simply must try!
+So without further ado, here are the most delicious foods of Guatemala to try for yourself.

 Pepian is a delicious combination of meat, rice, and roasted spices to form a thick stew.
 This old dish has filled up the bellies of Guatemalan people over the years and is influenced by both the Maya and Spanish cuisines.

 It is typically made with chicken, but pork or beef may also be used.
 Other Pepian varieties may include fruits and vegetables such as potatoes pear, corn, carrots, or squash.
 Pepian is traditionally served with tortillas and rice.

 Guatemalan Tamales can be made either with corn masa or with rice flour.
 However sometimes they are also be made with mashed potatoes.
 They are served on banana leaves.